core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 # Introduction {#introduction}

 The Constrained Application Protocol (CoAP) {{RFC7252}} supports machine-to-machine communication across networks of constrained devices and constrained networks.
 CoAP uses a request/response model where clients make requests to servers in order to request actions on resources.
-Depending on the situation the same device may act either as a server, a client, or both.
+Depending on the situation, the same device may act either as a server, a client, or both.
 One important class of constrained devices includes devices that are intended to run for years from a small battery, or by scavenging energy from their environment.
 These devices have limited up-time because they spend most of their time in a sleeping state with no network connectivity.
 Another important class of nodes are devices with limited reachability due to middle-boxes like Network Address Translators (NATs) and firewalls.

 For these nodes, the client/server-oriented architecture of REST can be challenging when interactions are not initiated by the devices themselves.
 A publish/subscribe-oriented architecture where nodes exchange data via topics through a broker entity might fit these nodes better.

 This document applies the idea of broker-based publish-subscribe to Constrained RESTful Environments using CoAP.
-It defines a broker that allows to create, discover, subscribe and publish on topics.
+It defines a broker that allows to create, discover, subscribe, and publish on topics.

 ## Terminology {#terminology}

 {::boilerplate bcp14-tagged-bcp14}

 This specification requires readers to be familiar with all the terms and concepts that are discussed in {{RFC8288}} and {{RFC6690}}.
-Readers should also be familiar with the terms and concepts discussed in {{RFC7252}}, {{RFC9176}} and {{RFC7641}}.
+Readers should also be familiar with the terms and concepts discussed in {{RFC7252}}, {{RFC9176}}, and {{RFC7641}}.
 The URI template format {{RFC6570}} is used to describe the REST API defined in this specification.

 This specification makes use of the following terminology:

 {:vspace}
 publish-subscribe (pubsub):
 : A message communication model where messages associated with specific topics are sent to a broker.
-Interested parties, i.e. subscribers, receive these topic-based messages from the broker without the original sender knowing the recipients.
+Interested parties, i.e., subscribers, receive these topic-based messages from the broker without the original sender knowing the recipients.
 The broker handlesthe dispatching of these messages to the appropriate subscribers.

 publishers and subscribers:
 : CoAP clients can act as publishers or as subscribers.
 Publishers send CoAP messages (publications) to the broker on specific topics.
 Subscribers have an ongoing relation (subscription) to a topic via CoAP Observe {{RFC7641}}.
 Both roles operate without any mutual knowledge, guided by their respective topic interests.